-Regional Commission Members will promote the strengthening of the regional network on specific topics of regional interest amongst WOAH Reference Centres and other relevant institutes or experts in the Region, and will encourage the sharing and dissemination of their knowledge for the benefit of the Members.
+Regional Commission Members will promote the strengthening of the regional network on specific topics of regional interest amongst OIE Reference Centres and other relevant institutes or experts in the Region, and will encourage the sharing and dissemination of their knowledge for the benefit of the Members.

 Specific activities of RC Members Where relevant, encourage institutes or experts of RC Members to participate in and contribute to regional networks on relevant topics.
-Where relevant, encourage, support and facilitate the WOAH Reference Centres to organise workshops, training sessions or research projects in collaboration with regional networks that address the capacity-building and research needs of the Region.
+Where relevant, encourage, support and facilitate the OIE Reference Centres to organise workshops, training sessions or research projects in collaboration with regional networks that address the capacity-building and research needs of the Region.
 Where relevant, promote sharing of pathogenic agents of TADs in the Region as a reference for potency evaluation of animal vaccines available in the Region.
-Where relevant, encourage laboratories to provide or obtain reference materials for emerging infectious diseases. --- ---

-KPIs Number of relevant meetings/workshops or training sessions organised by WOAH Reference Centres.
+Where relevant, encourage laboratories to provide or obtain reference materials for emerging infectious diseases.
+KPIs Number of relevant meetings/workshops or training sessions organised by OIE Reference Centres.
 Quantity of reference materials provided.
-Reference Materials Dedicated site for WOAH Reference Centres in Asia and the Pacific on the WOAH regional website.
+Reference materials Dedicated site for OIE Reference Centres in Asia and the Pacific on the OIE regional website.
 Regional Expert Group for Avian Diseases in Asia and the Pacific.
 Laboratory Network on Animal Feed Safety in Asia and the Pacific.

-ANNEX 1
+Annex 1

-1. Regional Commission for Asia and the Pacific
+1. Regional Commission for Asia, the Far East and Oceania